John McAfee Can Finally Use His Own Name Again

 Walt Disney

+Everything suddenly changed in 1977 when Coca-Cola acquired Taylor Wine.
+One morning Walter came into work to discover that they had filed an injunction against him and Bully Hill Vineyards— preventing him from using the word “Taylor” on anything related to Bully Hill.
+Walter, believing that no one had the right to take his name from him quickly appealed but could not win against the behemoth legal team assembled against him.

+In the end he was ordered to follow a list of stipulations dictating what he could and couldn’t “say” when it came to his name and ancestry.
+The list banned Walter:

 I have a better name for the movie...
-(Score:2)
+(Score:3)

 Fear and Loathing in Belize.